duciito/snooker_general/README.md

 * auto-update of live matches
 * ~~move the display functions to a separate module~~
 * limit showed season events to only bigger ones (will remove some irrelevant tournaments)
+* try to make all requests async in the near future